wbthomason/blog/content/post/academic-vim.md

 I use the following plugins for Pandoc Markdown:

-- [vim-pandoc](https://github.com/vim-pandoc/vim-pandoc): Adds a number of integrations between Vim and Pandoc - the ones I rely on are auto-completion of bibliography entries and correct handling of hard and soft line wraps.
+- [vim-pandoc](https://github.com/vim-pandoc/vim-pandoc): Adds several integrations between Vim and Pandoc
+  - the ones I rely on are auto-completion of bibliography entries and correct handling of hard and soft line wraps.
 - [vim-pandoc-syntax](https://github.com/vim-pandoc/vim-pandoc-syntax): Provides syntax highlighting
   for Pandoc Markdown files.
 In particular, it also integrates with Vim's `conceal` feature, which